S-0963

 Enforcement Authority

-The Attorney General has exclusive authority to enforce this chapter.
+The Attorney General has exclusive enforcement authority under Section 37-31-60.
+No private right of action is created; the statute expressly provides that it does not provide the basis for a private right of action.
 Violations constitute unfair trade practices under Chapter 6 of Title 37.
-No private right of action is created.
-An affirmative defense is available if the developer, deployer, or other person discovers and cures a violation through user feedback, adversarial testing, red teaming, or internal review, and is otherwise in compliance with the NIST AI RMF, ISO/IEC 42001, or another substantially equivalent risk management framework designated by the Attorney General.
-The developer, deployer, or other person bears the burden of demonstrating the affirmative defense is satisfied.
+An affirmative defense is available to developers, deployers, or other persons who discover and cure a violation through feedback, adversarial testing, or internal review and are otherwise in compliance with the NIST AI RMF, ISO/IEC 42001, or another recognized or AG-designated risk management framework.

 Penalties

-Violations constitute unfair trade practices under Chapter 6 of Title 37 (South Carolina Unfair Trade Practices Act), which provides for injunctive relief and civil penalties available under that chapter.
-The bill itself does not specify independent penalty amounts.
-Rebuttable presumptions and affirmative defenses established under this chapter apply only to enforcement actions brought by the Attorney General and do not affect any right, claim, remedy, presumption, or defense available at law or in equity.
+Violations constitute unfair trade practices under Chapter 6 of Title 37 (South Carolina Unfair Trade Practices Act), which provides for civil penalties, injunctive relief, and other remedies available under that chapter.
+The bill itself does not specify separate penalty amounts or damages provisions beyond incorporating the existing UTPA remedies.

 Who Is Covered